opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param nextImg: Second input image of the same size and the same type as  ``prevImg`` .

-    :param prevPts: Vector of points for which the flow needs to be found.
+    :param prevPts: Vector of 2D points for which the flow needs to be found.
+The point coordinates must be single-precision floating-point numbers.

-    :param nextPts: Output vector of points containing the calculated new positions of input features in the second image.
+    :param nextPts: Output vector of 2D points (with single-precision floating-point coordinates) containing the calculated new positions of input features in the second image.
+When ``OPTFLOW_USE_INITIAL_FLOW`` flag is passed, the vector must have the same size as in the input.

     :param status: Output status vector.
 Each element of the vector is set to 1 if the flow for the corresponding features has been found.
 Otherwise, it is set to 0.